What are the Main Components of a Fire Sprinkler System?

 When you make the decision to install a fire sprinkler system into your home, there are four main systems that you need to consider.
 Deluge, pre-action, wet and dry pipe systems are commonly found in a range of properties, with each system suited to one building more than another.
 No matter which variation you have in your property, each system has various components that work together to give you maximum protection.
 But which main components help your fire sprinkler systems work?

 Before installation, your sprinkler system will be designed to fit the dimensions of your building, and your water pressure and supply will also be measured.
-Fire sprinklers work to detect the heat from a fir, releasing water that extinguishes the fire efficiently to keep water damage to a minimum.
+Fire sprinklers work to detect the heat from a fire, releasing water that extinguishes the fire efficiently to keep water damage to a minimum.
 They’re the best form of fire protection to have in your property, providing a lifesaving service that can protect both your property and those within it.
 Read on below to discover the main components of a fire sprinkler system.

 A Suitable Water Supply

 Depending on the type of sprinkler system you have installed in your property, you will need an appropriate supply of water to ensure your system is working as optimally as possible.
 For automatic fire sprinklers, the amount of water they dispense all depends on the risk the fire presents.
-Therefore, water supply requirements are calculated in accordance with the relevant guidelines, and in relation with the pressure and flow to the system.
+Therefore, water supply requirements are calculated in accordance with the relevant guidelines, and in relation to the pressure and flow to the system.
 You will either need a direct connection to the mains, a stored or pumped water supply, cisterns, appropriate levels of recycled water or a pressurised vessel.

 Flow and pressure requirements vary based upon the classification of the fire hazard.
 Sprinkler pumps work with your water supply to release the appropriate amount of water in the event of a fire.
 When the pressure in the fire sprinkler system falls beneath a certain level, the pump releases the high-pressure water flow, extinguishing the fire effectively.
 To find out more about our various fire sprinkler systems, please refer to our website here.